hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 	  public com.hantsylabs.restexample.springmvc.domain.Post(java.lang.Long, java.lang.String, java.lang.String, com.hantsylabs.restexample.springmvc.domain.Post$Status, com.hantsylabs.restexample.springmvc.domain.User, java.time.LocalDateTime, com.hantsylabs.restexample.springmvc.domain.User, java.time.LocalDateTime);
 	}

-It includes all signatures of the members in *Post.class*.
-As you see the enssetial methods have been added into the *Post.class*, and there is a *Post$Builder.class* file exists in the same folder, which is an internal class in the Post and implements the *Builder* pattern.
+It prints all signatures of members of *Post.class*.
+As you see all essential methods(getters, setters, equals, hashCode, toString) have been added into the *Post.class*, and there is a *Post$Builder.class* file existed in the same folder, which is an inner class in the Post and implements the *Builder* pattern.

 You can create a `Post` object using Post builder like this.